kevintsq/SwarmSearchSimulation/README.md

 4. **Robot Manager, Runner, and Utilities**

    They are classes that only serve for maintainability and scalability of the code.
 They can be modified at your wish.
-For example, one can toggle night mode, change scaling factor of the graphics and so on in `config.py`.
+For example, one can toggle night mode, set whether to pause at the beginning for diagnostic purposes and so on in `config.py`.
 We didn't use `argparse` for simplicity, but it can be easily adopted.

 ## Issues